DiegoSalazar/DefRetry/README.md

 These apply to both `.def_retry` and `#retry`:
   - `:on`: a single class or an array of exception classes to be rescued
   - `:tries`: Integer number of maximum retries to run.
-DefRetry will stop retrying if the retry cound reaches this number
+DefRetry will stop retrying if the retry count reaches this number
-  - `:sleep`: Either a Proc that receives the current try count as its only argument or a Symbol naming one of these sleep strategies: constant, linear, exponential
+  - `:sleep`: Either a Proc that receives the current try count as its only argument or a Symbol naming one of these sleep strategies: constant, linear, exponential (see: DefRetry::Retrier::SLEEP_STRATEGIES)
   - `:on_retry`: a callback to run everytime a retry happens i.e. the specified expception(s) are rescued
   - `:on_ensure`: "a callback to run at the end before returning the block's value"